 Fish Sauce and Sodium

 For those who are concerned about their sodium intake, using fish sauce can be a bit of a dilemma.
-Not to worry.
-While the sodium content of fish sauce seems outrageous when you look at the serving size on the label, remember this amount will be distributed throughout the dish you're cooking (for example, a Thai curry), so you won't be consuming all of it—at least not in one sitting.
+Not to worry, while the sodium content of fish sauce seems outrageous when you look at the serving size on the label, remember this amount will be distributed throughout the dish you're cooking.
+You won't be consuming all of it—at least not in one sitting.
 If you would like to cut back, add only a portion of the fish sauce called for in the recipe, then finish off the remainder of the measurement with sea salt.
 Sea salt has only a fraction of the sodium found in regular table salt and is much better for you.

 Avoid the Fishy Smell